Sophia-Torres/VirtualBox-prereqs/README.md

 - A supported host OS for Oracle Virtual Box
 - A 64 bit processor with hardware virtualization support
-- Minumum 4GB RAM (8GB Recommended)
+- Minumum 4GB RAM (at least 8GB Recommended)
-- Storage of at least 30-50 GB free space
+- Storage of at least 40-60 GB free space
 - Admin Rights

 <h2>Installation Steps</h2>